kiboschool/wad-flipkart-filter/README.md

 ## Your Task

+### Part 1: Add missing filters

-Right now, the search feature can filter by the name of the item, a min and max price, and by brands.
-It can use the default sort, or it can sort by ratings.
+Right now, the search feature can filter by the name of the item, a min and max price, and by category.

 Your task is to add the missing search filters and sorts:
 - add filter for items that are flipkart assured
-- add filter for ratings (checkboxes)
 - add sorting by price low-high and high-low
-- add sorting by discount
-- add filter for categories
+- add filter for brands

-## TODO

-- category search
-- add index page links to category and brand searches
+### Part 2: Product API

+You heard that if you turn your application into an API, then it's a platform, and you can make more money.

+Add API routes for showing a product and searching for a product.

+- `/api/products/<product_id>` should return a JSON representation of the product
+- `/api/search` should return a JSON list of search results.
+It should accept the same parameters as the regular `/search` route.

+Both methods should use the same query as their corresponding methods, they should just return JSON results instead of showing the HTML page.